How to stop your puppy crying at night

 It’s a really common mistake amongst pet parents to leave their puppies to cry during the night without checking on them.
 A lot of people worry that going to see if their puppy is okay will teach their ball of fluff that crying gets them what they want.
 But when done correctly, this can be avoided.

-What you’re wanting to do is slowly build your puppy’s confidence and help them to become independent and if they’re crying incessantly, ignoring them can actually have the opposite effect, increasing their anxiety and causing more crying - which, if you have neighbors, will likely make you very unpopular!
+What you want to do is slowly build your puppy’s confidence and help them to become independent and if they’re crying incessantly, ignoring them can have the opposite effect, increasing their anxiety and causing more crying - which, if you have neighbors, will likely make you very unpopular!

-Instead of ignoring the crying and hoping it will stop, pop into where your puppy is and check on them.
+Instead of ignoring the crying and hoping it will stop, go ahead and check on them.
 We recommend you avoid contact with your little one (so no talking or cuddling), but simply sitting there for a moment or two may be enough to reassure them and calm them down.

 6. Create a good routine